Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

 Stay close to the central platform and destroy the cards immediately as they appear.
-Back off the platform a bit after destroying one of them or you'll get hit by the blades of the central platform.
+Get away from the platform a bit after destroying one of them or you'll get hit by the blades of the central platform.

 The gunners can be destroyed and if done so will damage Oogie Boogie for a bit of damage.
 You can either go for them, or just go to the opposite side of the arena to not get hit.

-After the gunners, the cards will appear again.
-Then exploding dices will appear that need to be disposed immediately by grabbing and throwing them away.
+After the gunners, the cards will appear again, minus the one you've destroyed earlier.
+After a while exploding dices will appear that need to be thrown away immediately.

-After this, the dices will appear again, but they won't explode immediately this time.
-At this moment, Oogie will sing the WOW part of the song, and he'll have his mouth wide open whenever he sings WOW.
+The dices will appear again, except they won't explode immediately.
+At this moment Oogie will sing the "WOW" part of the song, and he'll have his mouth wide open whenever he sings "WOW".
 Throw the dices at him when his mouth is open and stay right on the empty spot where the dice was to avoid the explosions.
-After the third WOW, Oogie will explode, taking damage and stunned for a bit, making him vulnerable to some damage.
-If you don't, it won't be possible to damage him.
+After the third WOW, Oogie will explode and it'll be possible to damage him with Soul Robber.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248519.png">